 Overview

-, and Fire Node settings.
+This guide covers key Node Properties in your plumbing design, including Pressure, Dead Legs, Flow Rate, Fixture Units, and Fire Node settings.
 Understanding these properties helps ensure accurate system sizing and efficient operation.

 Pressure is a fundamental aspect of plumbing design.
 Two key pressure measurements are Residual pressure and Static pressure.